Israel Museum is Israel`s national museum. It holds a big archaeology wing, Jewish Art and Life exhibition, the Dead Sea Scrolls, and more.

 Original in The British Museum, London

-We’ve finished with archaeology and continued to Wing for Jewish Art and Life.
-We started with Illuminating the Script – display of rare medieval and Renaissance Hebrew manuscripts.
+We have finished with archaeology and continued to Wing for Jewish Art and Life.
+We started with Illuminating the Script, displaying rare medieval and Renaissance Hebrew manuscripts.

-One thing that surprised me is the paintings.
-All these books have many colorful paintings.
-The modern versions of these books usually don’t have paintings at all.
-Maybe it’s because the color was status symbol back then (it was expensive).
+One thing that surprised me was the paintings.
+All these books have many colorful pictures.
+The modern versions of these books usually do not have art at all.
+Maybe it is because the color was a status symbol back then (it was expensive).

 Vittorio Veneto Synagogue